JavaScript API reference

 String

-Set any valid CSS selector as the customWidgetButton to assign the chat button behavior to the element of your choice (this will also hide the default chat button).
-To be set before the widget code.
+Set any valid CSS selector as the customWidgetButton to assign the chat button behavior to an element of your choice.
+This also hides the default chat button.
+Set this before the widget code.

 Example: